grafana/tempo/docs/sources/tempo/configuration/_index.md

         # Timeout for search requests
         [query_timeout: <duration> | default = 30s]

+        # NOTE: The Tempo serverless feature is now deprecated and will be removed in an upcoming release.
         # A list of external endpoints that the querier will use to offload backend search requests.
 They must
         # take and return the same value as /api/search endpoint on the querier.
 This is intended to be
         # used with serverless technologies for massive parallelization of the search path.